dcernst/dcernst.github.io/teaching/mat220f17/syllabus.md

 As per Department Policy, cell phones, mp3 players and portable electronic communication devices, including but not limited to smart phones, cameras and recording devices, must be turned off and inaccessible during in-class tests.
 Any violation of this policy will be treated as academic dishonesty.

+### Rights of the Learner ##
+As a student in this class, you have the right:
+1. to be confused,
+2. to make a mistake and to revise your thinking,
+3. to speak, listen, and be heard, and
+4. to enjoy doing mathematics.

 ### Class Etiquette ###
+In our classroom, diversity and individual differences are respected, appreciated, and recognized as a source of strength.
+Students in this class are encouraged and expected to speak up and participate during class and to carefully and respectfully listen to each other.
+Every member of this class *must* show respect for every other member of this class.
+Any attitudes or actions that are destructive to the sense of community that we strive to create are not welcome and will not be tolerated.
+In summary: Be good to each other.

-Students are expected to treat each other with respect.
-Students are also expected to promote a healthy learning environment, as well as minimize distracting behaviors.
-In particular, you should be supportive of other students while they are making presentations.
-Moreover, every attempt should be made to arrive to class on time.
+Students are also expected to minimize distracting behaviors.
+In particular, every attempt should be made to arrive to class on time.
 If you must arrive late or leave early, please do not disrupt class.
 Please turn off the ringer on your cell phone.
 I do not have a strict policy on the use of laptops, tablets, and cell phones.
 You are expected to be paying attention and engaging in class discussions.
 If your cell phone, etc. is interfering with your ability (or that of another student) to do this, then put it away, or I will ask you to put it away.

 ### Important Dates ###
 Here are some important dates: